Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ### Design Document Guidelines

+The design document's main purpose is to serve as a foundation for your project.
+It is important to think and ideate before coding.
+What we are looking for in the design document:
+- Identify the data structures we have learned in the class that you will be using in your implementation.
+- Pseudocode / general overiview of your algorithm for your implementation.

 You may use the following format for your BYOW design document.
+We will not be grading this document, but you will need to complete it in order to receive help online and in office hours.
+You may create a design doc with your own format, or use [this template](https://docs.google.com/document/d/1Vx7QAz4HFN0rEFFEt5rocY2X5AWVcIFFpRmD8vhegOM/edit?usp=sharing).
 #### Design Document Sections

 ##### 1. Classes and Data Structures